-Why?
-If you really want to get all scientific on me you can read this blog post about osmosis and displacement (aka BLAH BLAH BLAH), but in general foods that are pickled are going to take on some change in flavor.
+How does pickling really affect the flavor?
+You can put your white coat on and read this blog post about osmosis and displacement, but in general, foods that are pickled are going to take on some change in flavor.
 That’s the enjoyment you (or at least I) get out of pickling foods: opening up a jar to find an unexpected taste.
-I asked my friend Tamre to explain it and she said “hot pickling brine subdues normally pungent flavors.”
-There you go.

 - 20 jalapenos